burkeholland/kendo-flippable/README.md

 Don't add more than two items to the Flip element.
 I don't know what will happen if you do, but it's safe to assume that it won't work like you want it to.

 The plugin is going to give the outer container element a `relative` position and each of the child elements (front and back) an `absolute` position.
 This is because the effect assumes that the front and back elements are stacked on top of each other before it manipulates them in the 3d space.

-## Responsive Flippable

-Unless you specify a width for the container element, you